 The Center for Women and Business (CWB) Women’s Leadership Program empowers young women to lead.
 CWB Leaders gain essential skills and experiences that enhance their potential to advance into leadership roles across all areas of business.
 View frequently asked questions.

 Students apply and are selected to participate in the program based on strong leadership potential demonstrated during high school.
-Applications are reviewed as part of the undergraduate admissions process.
-CWB Leaders receive a significant, annual financial award that is applied toward tuition at Bentley.
+Applications for the class of 2022 are now closed.
+If you are interested in checking on the status of your application, please contact Undergraduate Admissions at email@example.com or 781-891-2244.

 The four-year Women’s Leadership Program exposes students to co-curricular, workplace, and academic learning.

 CWB Leaders begin the program by gaining awareness of current social and workplace diversity issues and developing a broader understanding of leadership.
 This provides a foundation, which students build upon over the course of the program.
 Students also begin to gain real-world perspectives and make meaningful connections through meetings with corporate mentors and corporate visits that continue throughout their experience.

 During each year of the program, CWB Leaders have the opportunity to participate in workshops, roundtables, and corporate events that explore critical gender equity issues on a deeper level and develop effective leadership communications skills.
 Students learn strategies to understand and address issues such as unconscious bias, the gender confidence gap, and the value of men allies.
 They can work on developing effective negotiation or presentation skills and developing a personal brand.
 The result is a self-advocacy tool-kit that advances their leadership potential.

 Developing Authentic Leadership